gzweigle/open-hybrid-piano/hardware/releases/ips20/README.md

 This output is connected to the SCA, the Can bus, the TFT display, the MIDI connector, and one of the optional SCA headers (J48).

-According to the PJRC website, the maximum output current that the Teensy's +3.3V pin can tolerate is 250 mA.
+According to the PJRC website, the maximum output current that the Teensy's +3.3V pin can supply is 250 mA.

 According to the display datasheet, the TFT display (far right connector) takes 80 mA.

 According to the Can bus datasheet, the Can bus integrated circuit (middle bottom) takes less than 60 mA normally but can take as much as 180 mA during a bus fault.

 When designing an SCA board that uses the +3.3V Digital input, the current draw of TFT display and Can bus must be considered.

-According to a Teensy 4.1 schematic on the PJRC website, there is an LDO on the Teensy 4.1 that drives the 3.3V digital power supply, from the +5V power input.
-Reading information from PJRC website, the LDO appears maybe can tolerate a shorted output indefinitely.
-However, for safety, do not accidentally short the +3.3 Volt Digital line to ground.

 ![ips20_33dv_pcb](ips20_33dv_power.png)